L4 Lab: Language, Learning, Literacy, Lexicon

 Student Roles: The L4 Lab is a very busy lab!
 There are many projects where we may be able to use your help, depending on your interests and the current needs of the specific studies.
 There are also many ways to participate (including in-person and remote options).

-Student Representative: Haley Hinrichs has been in our lab since 2023, working on VAULT in various roles.
-She's happy to answer your questions about being part of our lab.
-Contact her at hmhinrichs@arizona.edu.
+Student Representative: Camila Curutchague is happy to answer your questions about being part of our lab, from a student perspective.
+Contact her at curutchague@arizona.edu.

 Currently accepting students?
 Maybe.
-Please visit the student page of our website to see if we are currently accepting applications to join our lab and for contact information for specific projects.
+Please visit the student page of the L4 Lab website to see if we are currently accepting applications to join our lab and for contact information for specific projects.

 Prerequisites: None